Define Stereotypes and Perform Analysis

 The components with the

 Analyze the system to check if the components and connectors will last longer than the expected time before first maintenance.
 This value is set to two years in the analysis function.
-Navigate to Modeling > Views > Analysis Model to open the Instantiate Architecture Model dialog box.
+Navigate to Modeling > Analysis Model to open the Instantiate Architecture Model tool.

 Select all stereotypes to make them available on the instance model.
 Select

-Click Instantiate to instantiate the model.
+Click Instantiate to instantiate the model and open the Analysis Viewer tool.
 Relevant components and connectors with stereotypes are shown.
 Since all stereotypes are selected, all elements with stereotypes are shown in the instance model.
 Model analysis will calculate which components and connectors will last longer than the expected two years.
 Click Analyze to perform the calculation.